PhotonVision/photonvision-docs/source/docs/developers/build-instructions.rst

 ~~~~~~~~~~~~~

 | **Java Development Kit:** This project requires Java Development Kit (JDK) 11 to be compiled.
 This is the same Java version that comes with WPILib.
 If you don't have this JDK with WPILib, you can follow the instructions to install JDK 11 for your platform `here <https://bell-sw.com/pages/liberica_install_guide-11.0.7//>`_.
 | **Node JS:** The UI is written in Node JS.
 To compile the UI, Node 10 or newer is required.
-To install Node JS follow the instructions for your platform `in the official Node JS website <https://nodejs.org/en/download/>`_.
+To install Node JS follow the instructions for your platform `on the official Node JS website <https://nodejs.org/en/download/>`_.

 Compiling Instructions
 ----------------------